 Shoes: I wouldn’t say it is a good idea to start stocking every pair of shoes, but if you have old ones, it might be worth keeping them.
 The cost of shoes in Venezuela ranges from 300% to 900% higher than the same brand in The US.

 Water Filters: If the grid goes bust and you are caught without a water filter you might be in trouble.
-There are going to be a lot of people out there without a clean water supply and no way purify water (without cooking it), so a few cheap water filters will no doubt be worth some money.
+There are going to be a lot of people out there without a clean water supply and no way to purify water (without cooking it), so a few cheap water filters will no doubt be worth some money.

-Coffee Coffee: is a world trade commodity already.
+Coffee: is a world trade commodity already.
 Just like smokers will pay for cigarettes and tobacco, coffee is equally an item that can be used to trade and will be rarely available given the lack of country imports in an economic collapse.

 Flashlights: At the moment, high-quality flashlights are cheap to pick up (less than $10).
 But when the grid goes down, everyone is going to be needing them, and it is highly likely not everyone will have one.

 Duct Tape: Duct tape is one of those items that is well-known throughout the survival world for its endless amount of uses.
-Whether it be patching up clothes, fixing leaks, or taping wounds, duct tape is a good bartering item.
+Whether it be patching up clothes, fixing leaks, or gaping wounds, duct tape is a good bartering item.

-Generators (solar and fuel): If you have recently bought a back-up generator, keep the old one for now.
+Generators (solar and fuel): If you have recently bought a backup generator, keep the old one for now.
 When the SHTF everyone is going to want secondary power methods and will be willing to pay a lot for it.

-Construction and Repair Tools: As an economic downturn sets in people are going to start doing more of their own projects to increase the self-sufficiency, fix the home, or for car repairs and other odd jobs.
+Construction and Repair Tools: As an economic downturn sets in people are going to start doing more of their own projects to increase their self-sufficiency, fix the home, or for car repairs and other odd jobs.
 You might have the tools they need.
 But you might want to use these as a way to provide a service.

 Solar Lights: Solar lights are a great commodity to stock because they are cheap (at the moment) they are sustainable (no power needed) and they provide what we need at night in a sustainable manner.

-I have made this list based on research on what items have become valuable in past economic collapse and SHTF situations where supply lines shut off and resources become limited.
+I have made this list based on research on what items have become valuable in past economic collapses and SHTF situations where supply lines shut off and resources become limited.
 I am sure that a lot of advanced preppers out there that have a good stockpile of food, water, and supplies will no doubt have many of these items in their stockpiles already.
-I also have many of these items not only in my own stockpile, but in a separate section designed to be a backup, to be used either as trade, or to help out others should they need it.
+I also have many of these items not only in my own stockpile but in a separate section designed to be a backup, to be used either as a trade or to help out others should they need it.
 I feel as though a ‘help others’ stockpile is a good way to make a community and build a team of people you can work with to regain existence as a self-sufficient community.